 IHCPs may submit claims to the county for services retroactive to the date the opt-in package was submitted to DHCS as long as DHCS approves the package.

-How will a DMC-ODS county know when an IHCP is approved and the IHCP and county may begin claiming for Traditional Healer and Natural Helper services?
+How will a DMC-ODS county know when an IHCP is approved to bill for Traditional Healer and Natural Helper services?

 DMC-ODS counties should communicate directly with IHCPs and may also, if needed, contact their DHCS liaison with questions about an IHCP's opt-in status.